guedim/postgres-kafka-elastic/README.md

 INSERT INTO users (name, age) VALUES ('jenny', 27);
 ```

-9) Finally, you can query the postgres data in the elastic tool, just click in the port 9200 and go to **_plugin/dejavu**:
+9) Finally, you can query the Postgres data in the ElasticSearch tool, just click in the port 9200 and go to **_plugin/dejavu** (dont forget to use the postgres_users index):
 ```sh
 http://192.168.99.100:9200/_plugin/dejavu
 ```